sparkfun/WiFly-Shield/src/WiFly/README.txt

   * Modified command mode entry method to hopefully work more reliably.

   * Modified software reboot to hopefully work more reliably.

+  * Added support for hardware reset which should be more reliable than software reboot on board revisions that support it (currently only the most recent revision).

+  * Added support for further board revision feature support configuration.

 + alpha 1 -- 31 August 2010 -- "August Gratitude"